 Which Resume Format Should I Use?

-Most resumes developed, regardless of what style or template incorporated, will fall under five general types: 1) chronological, 2) functional, 3) combined, 4) skills, and 5) performance resumes.
+Most professionally written resumes, regardless of what style or template incorporated, will fall under five general types: 1) chronological, 2) functional, 3) combined, 4) skills, and 5) performance resumes.

 Chronological Resume Format